WHyAMiHere-6/useless_project_temp/README.md

 We already have alarm clocks that wake people up.

-But there is one extremely important problem that nobody asked us to solve:
+But we discovered another extremely important problem that nobody asked us to solve:

-### "What if I don't go to sleep?" 😭
+### **"What if I actually wake up when I have to?"** 😭

-People stay awake scrolling through their phones, watching videos, talking, gaming, or simply refusing to sleep.
+Early mornings are painful.

+You have college.
+You have work.
+You have deadlines.

+And sometimes all you really want to do is:

+> **GO BACK TO SLEEP.**

-So we created a completely unnecessary solution to this completely unnecessary problem.
+So instead of creating another system to improve productivity, we decided to create a completely unnecessary system that actively discourages it.

 ---

 ## The Solution (that nobody asked for)

-**Shut Eye Alarm** is a reverse alarm clock.
+**Sleep.exe** is a reverse alarm clock that rewards the user for going back to sleep.

-Instead of waking the user up, it makes sure the user actually goes to sleep.

-At the scheduled bedtime:
+At the scheduled wake-up time:

 1. The alarm starts buzzing.
-2. The ESP32-CAM starts monitoring the user's face.
+2. The ESP32-CAM captures the user's face.
-3. The camera checks the user's eyes using computer vision.
+3. The camera feed is processed using computer vision.
+4. The system determines whether the user's eyes are **open or closed**.
-4. If the eyes are still open, the buzzer continues.
+5. If the eyes are open, the buzzer continues to annoy the user.
-5. Once the system detects that the eyes are closed continuously for a specified period, the buzzer turns OFF.
+6. Once the eyes remain closed for a specified period, the buzzer turns OFF.
-6. The LED indicates the current system/alarm status.
+7. If the user opens their eyes again, the buzzer starts again.

+Because apparently,

-Because apparently, **sleeping now needs verification.** 😂
+> **even sleeping now needs verification.** 😂

 ---